peterberkenbosch/spree_process_docs/outline.md

 * Documentation about how we release, what we release
 * Documentation on why we might reject PR's

+### Roadmap document

+* larger topics organized by future release.
+* show in progress mark / link to PR?

 ## Spree API documentation